Monday, February 28, 2011

 Child of the 50s

-Now I caution those I see mindless of their great prosperity, not to forget how fortunate we are in this country, notwithstanding economic hardships.
 My travels have taught me that this is the greatest, most innovative, industrious and compassionate country in the world.
 However, we have also proven to be naïve and have a short term memory with regards to our historical aggressors.
 There are great and disastrous Democrats, and inspiring and woeful Republicans, so our common struggles should be bi-partisan, but, alas, this is not proving to be as promised.